 Please leave food and drink outside the lab to protect the equipment and your materials.
 Water can be kept on the floor, away from the workspaces.

 Please bring a flash drive or external hard drive to save your files.
-Since the lab workstations are offline, we recommend also bringing a personal device to transfer your files or upload them to cloud storage (e.g., Google Drive, iCloud, Dropbox).
+Alternatively, you can bring a personal device and transfer them by borrowing a lab flash drive.
+At this point, you can upload them to cloud storage (e.g., Google Drive, iCloud, Dropbox).
+The lab computers are offline, so you will not be able to do this without a personal device.

 Get help